Soufiane-Fartit/Soufiane-Fartit/README.md

 - API (Flask)
 - Others (Git, DVC, Docker, Github Actions, Heroku, MLflow, Streamlit)

-I put some of my project on github.
+I put some of my projects on github.
 Hope you like it 😄 Have a nice day.

 <!--